aiaaee/SlideShow_React/README.md

 react hooks make component development easier while also improving readability and organization In this project, I will teach you step by step how to use React hooks to create an optimized and widely used slideshow.

-1. import UseEffect and useRef from react package
+1. import UseEffect and useRef from react package:

 ```
 import React, { useEffect, useRef, useState } from 'react'